Meet the SteelMaster Team: William Swafford

 Austin Animal Shelter – Austin, Texas

 “There were so many layers to this design,” William said.
-“The Austin Animal Shelter is a nice example of how you can continue a form throughout a multi-unit campus.
-Over the year spent in the development phase of this project, we were able to overcome the many challenges of incorporating the arch-type Quonset structure into traditional rigid frame construction.”
+“The Austin Animal Shelter is a nice example of how you can continue a form throughout a multi-unit campus.”

 With William’s specific recommendations, SteelMaster was able to offer comprehensive solutions, including a proprietary interior ceiling detail, concealing insulation, electrical conduit, and the fire suppression system.